hotosm/fAIr/docs/Contribution.md

 ## Code contributions

-Fork repo , Maintain your local changes on branch and Create pull requests (PRs) for changes that you think are needed.
+Fork repo, Maintain your local changes on branch and Create pull requests (PRs) for changes that you think are needed.
 We would really appreciate your help!

 ## Documentation contributions